 PDFs and other documents

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix documents relevant to Local Development Plan 1 as this plan is due to be replaced in 2020.
+For example, we do not plan to fix documents older than 23 September 2018.

 Any new PDFs or Word documents we publish will meet accessibility standards.